qooxdoo-archive/next/component/standalone/server/readme.txt

   cd test
   node node.js

-npm-package-copy:
-Copies the relevant files under npm/build, from where they can be published.
-Depends on 'build' having run.

 npm-package-test:
 Tests the structure under npm/build, to be sure it's a valid npm package before publishing.
 Depends on 'npm-package-copy' having run.
 (This creates